Chiho Ishida: 2021–2026: STU48 center, stage acting

+2026–present: Departure from STU48, ≠Me candidacy

+On February 10, 2026, Ishida announced that she would leave STU48.
+To commemorate her departure, her third photobook, titled and photographed in Singapore, was published by Shueisha on April 22; a digital edition with extra photos titled Tenshoku: Another was published on the Weekly Playboy website on July 20.
+Her "graduation" concert was held at the Kanadevia Hall (formerly Tokyo Dome City Hall) in Tokyo on May 31, where she had held her first solo concert in 2020 and the same day as boy group Arashi's farewell concert at the nearby Tokyo Dome.
+Several former fellow STU48 founding members performed on stage with her, including founding captain Nana Okada.
+She officially left the group following one last performance at the Hiroshima Prefectural Cultural Center on June 7.

+On September 13, Ishida announced that she had parted ways with Twin Planet on July 25.
+The next day, she was revealed as a new member candidate for the girl group ≠Me, alongside several other former AKB48 Group members.

 Reception

 In 2015, About ASH described Ishida as the "sleeping talent" of Actor's School Hiroshima, referring to her passing the Fairies NEXT audition not long after joining the school.

 In 2020, Tokyo Sports mentioned that Ishida's appeal lies in the contrast between her "innocent" looks and her "unexpected" variety of skills, including dancing.
 She is also described as a genuine classic idol, in a time when idols tend to aim for a more modern "cool" image, with the potential to surpass Mayu Watanabe.
 Meanwhile, Encount and Entame Next similarly praised her perseverance and strong relationship with fans.

 Personal life

 Ishida's family home is in Kumano, which she described as a "mountainous" area some distance from Hiroshima city.
 She has an older brother.
 Her family has always been supportive of her entertainment career, and it was her father who recommended that she audition for STU48.

 Ishida's role model is Yuki Kashiwagi.